-As of early 2013, the world economic recovery has been hampered by the pending debt problems in the Euro zone, the modest growth in the U.S., and the slowdown growth in Asia.
-The economies of these four small European countries were again affected and exhibited slower growth.
-Each economy's resilience to crisis will again be tested if the world plunges back into recession.
+As of early 2013, the world economic recovery has been hampered by the pending debt problems in the Euro zone, the modest growth in the U.S., and the slower growth in Asia.
+Although these Latin American countries showed their resilience during this financial crisis, challenges still lie ahead as described in Chap.
+5.

-This economic crisis provides an ideal opportunity for nations to examine/ renew/innovate the soundness of their economic system and the effectiveness of national governance related to NIC.
+The 2008 global financial crisis provided an ideal opportunity for nations to examine/renew/innovate the soundness of their economic system and the effectiveness of national governance related to NIC.
 The following implications are drawn from our research findings.
 Readers can refer to Chap.
 5 for the rationale behind these implications.